smussenden/data-journalism-19-spring/README.md

 * 60-62 = D-
 * Below 60 = F

-### Attendance
+### Attendance and assignment deadlines

-Because much of the learning in this course will be hands-on, it is important that you attend every class and show up on time.
-If you are ill and will miss class, let the instructor know before that class, if possible.
-Unless you have the instructor’s approval in advance, course work cannot be made up if you do not submit it on time.
-Because the class requires hands-on skills and discussion, missed classes cannot be reproduced by simply getting Powerpoint slides, and the instructor is not responsible to re-teach material even for excused absences.
+Because much of the learning in this course will be hands-on, it is important that you attend *every* class and show up on time.
+Showing up on time means you should be in your seat, your mobile device put away, logged in to a campus computer (or your own if you prefer) and ready to begin participating *before* class starts.
+Missing class or arriving late will affect your participation grade.

+Unless I note otherwise, in-class labs are due at the end of class.
+You must be physically present in class to complete in-class lab assignments.
+If you are seriously ill and will miss class, let me know before class, by email or text.
+Unless you have my approval in advance, lab work cannot be made up.
+At my discretion, I may request a doctor's note before granting approval.

+Unless I note otherwise, assigned homework is due by midnight prior to the next class session.
+As in, homework assigned at the end of class on Tuesday is due by midnight before class on Thursday.

+Late assignments -- even one minute late -- will not be graded and given a zero.
+This includes all kinds of assignments, including major assignments.
+Please take care to turn things in on time.
+Exceptions can be made on case-by-case basis in cases of serious illness or genuine emergency.

+Unless I note otherwise, weather-based closures of the university do not change assignment deadlines.

 ### Religious holidays